feliciamade/Sanrio/README.md

 # 🌱 Redesign of the Sanrio Website

 This project brings a cute, fun, and playful Kawaii style to the Sanrio website.
-It includes adorable visuals, animations, and a user-friendly design that showcases Sanrio characters like Hello Kitty and My Melody.
+It includes adorable visuals and a user-friendly design that showcases Sanrio characters like Hello Kitty and My Melody.

 [Sanrio](https://feliciamade.github.io/sanrio/)